-Jesus’ followers came from a wide geographic area, since he traveled through both small towns (like Nazareth) as and larger urban centers (like Sepphoris).
+Jesus’ followers came from a wide geographic area since he traveled through both small towns (like Nazareth) and larger urban centers (like Sepphoris).
 It is likely that at least some of his disciples were rich, well-educated, or synagogue-trained.

 Matthew 9:9 identifies Matthew as a tax collector, so he was probably fluent in the languages spoken in his area (Greek, Latin, Aramaic).

 Colossians 4:14 tells us that Luke was educated as a doctor.